Organisation & Structure

 - Reading Centres - Coordinator: Tunde Peto

-The Expert Committee will advise the Steering Committee on matters related to the running of clinical research in their scientific area.
+The Expert Committee and the Transversal Sections will advise the Steering Committee on matters related to the running of clinical research in their scientific area.

 The Expert Committees functions are: